Updated on July 7th, 2020

 After an endless 1 ½ hour wait & what seemed like a much longer than a 90-minute hike, we reached the final part.

 “The “Gringo Killers” (as they are affectionately called) are 50 very high steps.
-They are the last obstacle you have to climb to get to the Sun Gate.”
+They are the last obstacle you have to climb to get to the Sun Gate.
+It is a hard end on the Machu Picchu trek.”

 The Sun Gate